 Exact Answer: 90 to 180 days

 IPO is an abbreviation that connotes the initial public listing of a company’s shares.
 It essentially means that the company in question has decided to list its stocks on the public market forum of the country.
-It is generally done to arrange capital from public investors.
+It is done to arrange capital from public investors.

 When a private company may need new investors, it may decide to list its stockholdings on the public market.
 This way it can gain novel institutional investors.
 The goal is to raise funds from public investors.
 When investors buy shares of the company, they become stakeholders liable to receive profits from the revenue of the company.